Explore Your Data with Einstein Copilot for Tableau

 Be explicit with your intentEinstein Copilot does its best to infer your intent, but it might not always get it right.If you know you want Einstein Copilot to generate a viz, use clues in your request like “show me”, “create a viz” or “build a bar chart”.
 Alternatively, if you want Einstein Copilot to create a calculation, try starting your request with the phrase “Create a calc that...”

-Use specific language in your requestsEinstein can scan your data source for the field names and data in those fields, but it doesn't truly understand the data the way a human can.The more descriptive you are in your request, the better Einstein is at providing a relevant visualisation.
+Use specific terminology in your requestsEinstein can scan your data source for the field names and data in those fields, but it doesn't truly understand the data the way a human can.The more descriptive you are in your request, the better Einstein is at providing a relevant visualisation.
 If you know your data should be evaluated with an aggregation of MEDIAN instead of AVERAGE, specify that.

 Break down complex tasksEinstein Copilot can’t update the data model and generate a visualisation as part of a single step.

-• Task 1: Create a calc called profit…
+• <Task 1> "Create a calc called profit"

-• Task 2: Show me how profit has varied over time…
+• <Task 2> "Show me how profit has varied over time"

 Only ask questions about your dataEinstein Copilot isn’t a general-purpose chatbot.
-It can’t answer consulting questions like “how should I analyse my data?” or general questions like “which cat breed makes the best pet?”Ask questions targeted at analysing your data, and iterating and digging deeper into the viz results.
+It can’t answer consulting questions like “how should I analyse my data?” or general questions like “which cat breed makes the best pet?”Ask questions targeted at analysing your data and iterating and digging deeper into the viz results.

 Be the human in the loop